hyosung11/Launch-School/journal.md

 10:32 Back from Dr. Riotto's with a healing hamstring.
 Working on Lesson 2 Assignment 21 on Variable Scope in the backyard.
 The cicadas are loud.

 12:13 After study session with Mandy.

+15:22 Tired.
+Took a short nap.
+Played ping pong with Louis.
+We were tied at 4-4 and then won four straight.
+Ugh.

+17:13 Finished Variable Scope Assignment.